Can I Get Abs While Bulking?- Top 5 Common Bulking Questions

 5. Bulking With Low Appetite – How Do I Get Over It?

-A minimum of roughly 300 calories is recommended to begin bulking, but most tend to start with at least 500.
+A minimum of roughly 300 calories on top is recommended to begin bulking, but most tend to start with at least 500.
 This can be a challenge for those who suffer with a low appetite, and extremely frustrating to deal with – but definitely not impossible to overcome.

 There are several tips that individuals can follow that may help with the process.